provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.expiration.v1.MsgAddExpirationResponse"></a>

 ### MsgAddExpirationResponse
-MsgAddExpirationMetadataResponse defines the MsgAddExpirationMetadataRequest response type
+MsgAddExpirationResponse defines the MsgAddExpirationRequest response type